perrinjack/junior-cv-2019/README.md

 **Barclaycard UK** (Jun '18 - Aug '18)
 _Technology Intern within Barclaycard's Merchant Acquiring Business_

+- Responsibilities included; maintaining the high performance of Barclaycard’s payment authorisations platform, reporting of technological risks to senior management along with driving projects to meet their deliverables.

 **Cricket Direct** (Aug '17 - Sep '17, Jun '19 - Oct '19)
 _Customer Service Assistant_

+- Telephone sales, resolved customer’s problems with faulty products and delivery issues.

 **Harpenden Common Golf Club** (Jul '16 - Sept '16)
 _GreenKeeper_

+- Maintained the golf course to the highest standard throughout the busy summer months.
+This included cutting greens, fairways and tees and also using industrial standard irrigation equipment.

 ## Hobbies and Interests